-What happens on a Sunday Afternoon?
+What happens on a Sunday Morning?

 Sunday morning is the focus for church life.
 Here's our usual pattern:

-3:15pm Refreshments
+10:15am Refreshments

-3:45pm Church service for all
+10:45am Church service for all

 Secondly, most children stay in church throughout the service.
 Our church services are not dumbed down in any way.
 And we do provide a staffed creche for the youngest children to use during church if they need it.
 But we encourage whole families - including our children - to do church together if possible.
 Of course, children can make a bit of noise and they do wriggle... and we are completely fine with that!